What is the OurPeople App?

 - Who your employer may share your personal information with

-- Any transfer of personal information outside of the EEA
+- Any transfer of personal information outside of the USA

 - How long your employer keeps your personal information

 - What your employer does to protect your personal information